- Oops!Something went wrong.Please try again later.

 Cost & Other Expenses

-Operating expenses on an annual basis are 0.40% for this ETF, which makes it on par with most peer products in the space.
+Annual operating expenses for this ETF are 0.40%, making it on par with most peer products in the space.

 Sector Exposure and Top Holdings

 Even though ETFs offer diversified exposure which minimizes single stock risk, it is still important to look into a fund's holdings before investing.
 Luckily, most ETFs are very transparent products that disclose their holdings on a daily basis.